janverhaegen/NPMLink_Breakpoints_TypeScript_WebPack/README.md

 You can verify the existance of symlinks by visiting the following link in Windows Explorer:
 ```
-C:\Users\Jan\AppData\Roaming\npm\node_modules
+%appdata%\npm\node_modules
 ```

 ## Remove symlink on the main side

-In the terminal in the base directory of the main app run:
+In the terminal in the base directory of the main app, run:
 ```
-npm unlink "package name of the dependency>"
+npm unlink "<package name of the dependency>"
 // The package name is the value of the name entry in package.json.
 ```